coma-toast/cloud-torrent-dler/README.md

 - git clone
 - `cp config.yaml.template config.yaml`
 - edit `config.yaml` with your parameters
-- make folder in Seedr to match your local folder structure
+- make folders in Seedr to match your local folder structure
 - For example:
   - Seedr Folders:
     - `["Movies/Kids", "Movies/Not Kids", "Shows"]`